 The parties acknowledge that during the negotiations which resulted in this Agreement, each had the unlimited right and opportunity to make demands and proposals with respect to any subject or matter not removed by law from the area of collective bargaining, and that the understandings and agreements arrived at by the parties after the exercise of that right and opportunity are set forth in this Agreement.
-Therefore, the City and the Lodge, for the duration of this Agreement, each voluntarily and unqualifiedly waives the right, and each agrees that the other shall not be obligated to bargain collectively with respect to any subject or matter referred to, or covered in this Agreement, or with respect to any subject or matters may not have been within the knowledge or contemplation of either or both of the parties at the time they negotiated or signed this Agreement.
+Therefore, the City and the Lodge, for the duration of this Agreement, each voluntarily and unqualifiedly waives the right, and each agrees that the other shall not be obligated to bargain collectively with respect to any subject or matter referred to, or covered in this Agreement, or with respect to any subject or matter not specifically referred to, or covered in this Agreement, even though such subjects or matters may not have been within the knowledge or contemplation of either or both of the parties at the time they negotiated or signed this Agreement; provided, however that nothing contained in the Agreement shall be construed as a waiver of either party's rights and obligations under the Illinois Public Labor Relations Act.
+In this latter regard, should the City endeavor to change policy with respect to any subject or matter not specifically referred to or covered in this agreement, and should said change in policy directly affect wages, hours of work, and/or terms and conditions of employment, as well as the impact thereon, then the City agrees to bargain collectively with the Union regarding the affected wages, hours, of work, and/or terms and conditions of employment.
+However, nothing herein shall prohibit the City from instituting mid-term changes to the health insurance plan. with the understanding and agreement that the City shall not be required to bargain with the Union with respect to year to year changes to the insurance plan aside from such aspects of the plan specifically articulated in the agreement.
+Furthermore, nothing in this section will be construed to deny the Union its rights as set forth in Section 7.1(B) of the Agreement.

 This Agreement may only be amended during its term by the parties' mutual agreement in writing.